 Challenge of Content of Educational Records

 A request for a formal hearing must be made in writing within 30 calendar days from the mailing of the notice from the dean.
 Within 30 days of receipt of the written request, the dean shall inform the student of the date, time, and place of the hearing.
 The student shall be afforded a full and fair opportunity to present evidence relevant to the issue(s) raised.
 The student may be assisted or represented at the hearing by one or more persons, including an attorney (at the student's expense).
 The hearing may be conducted by any party, including an official of Moravian College, so long as the person does not have a direct interest in its outcome.
-The panel that adjudicates such challenges is made up of the vice president for academic affairs, the vice president for student affairs, and the director of learning services.
+The panel that adjudicates such challenges is made up of the provost and dean of the faculty, the vice president for student affairs, and the director of learning services.
 The hearing panel shall base its decision solely on the evidence presented at the hearing.
 Its decision shall be final and in writing, summarizing the evidence and stating the reasons for the decision.
 The written report shall be mailed to the student and any other concerned party within 30 calendar days of the hearing.

 If the panel determines that the information at issue is inaccurate, misleading, or a violation of privacy or other rights, the student's record shall be amended in accordance with the decision and the student so informed in writing.
 If the decision is unsatisfactory to the student, a statement(s) commenting on the information in the record or setting forth any reason for disagreeing with the decision may be placed by the student in the educational record.
 The statement(s) shall be maintained as part of the record and released whenever the record in question is disclosed to an authorized party.